rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DE: No, that's an open question.

-WH: The current proposal is that 0 is falsey and all other numbers are truthy.
+WH: The current proposal is that 0 is falsy and all other numbers are truthy.

 BE: There's precedence in the committee going back to decimal.